mamewotoko/podplayer/README.md

   * change loading icon of pulltorefresh
 * modify icon
   * use opaque orange
-* fast load
-  * pulltorefresh is not updated in incremental way?
 * cache podcast icon to disk (glide)
 * action bar
   * add space between button of expandable ui